NCCOS-funded Research Cruise Investigates Coral and Fish Connectivity in the Gulf of Mexico

 On August 13, 2013, NCCOS and partners will set off on a two-week research expedition off the coast of southwest Florida to investigate the role of mesophotic (mid-depth) coral ecosystems of Pulley Ridge in replenishing key fish and other coral ecosystem species found in Florida Keys and Dry Tortugas reefs.
 This 5-year study, led by University of Miami and NCCOS, was developed in partnership with the NOAA’s Office of National Marine Sanctuaries, Office of Ocean Exploration and Research, National Marine Fisheries Services’ Southeast Regional Office (NMFS), and the Gulf of Mexico Regional Collaboration Team.

 Results from this field effort will be used by the Florida Keys National Marine Sanctuary’s Advisory Council to determine management actions necessary for sustaining the coral reef communities upstream and downstream of Pulley Ridge.
-Details about this project is available on the NCCOS blog, and mission logs will be available during the cruise on OER’s website.
+Details about this project is available on the NCCOS blog.
 For more information, contact Kimberly.Puglise@noaa.gov.